krtekhroch/krtekhroch/README.md

 - 👋 Hi, I’m @krtekhroch
 - 👀 I’m interested in anything related data processing and related tools
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning Python
 - 💞️ I’m not looking to collaborate on something, as i have a lot on my own agenda

 <!---